NullMode/nullmode.github.io/source/_posts/2015-03-17-36-core-aws-john.markdown

 	wget http://hashcat.net/files/hashcat-0.49.7z
 	7z x hashcat-0.49.7z

-The EULA needed to be accepted proceeding with using hatchet, here's a quick copy paste way to get the prompt up, I guess:
+The EULA needed to be accepted proceeding with using hashcat, here's a quick copy paste way to get the prompt up, I guess:

 	./hashcat-cli64.bin -a 0 -m 0 examples/A0.M0.hash examples/A0.M0.word